Prosecution of Syrian civil war criminals: Syrian courts

-Shortly after the fall of Bashar Al-Assad in December 2024, interim President of Syria Ahmed al-Sharaa promised that the new Syrian government would track down and prosecute former Assad regime officials who were implicated in war crimes, stating "We will not hesitate to hold accountable the criminals, murderers, security and army officers involved in torturing the Syrian people."
+Shortly after the fall of Bashar Al-Assad in December 2024, Syrian President Ahmed al-Sharaa promised that the new Syrian government would track down and prosecute former Assad regime officials who were implicated in war crimes, stating "We will not hesitate to hold accountable the criminals, murderers, security and army officers involved in torturing the Syrian people."
 Sharaa also stated that Syrian security forces would seek the repatriation of accused war criminals who had fled overseas after the fall of Assad.
 However, multiple legal experts have cast doubt on the Syrian court system's capabilities to conduct war crimes trials, while it was highlighted that Al-Sharaa's former rebel group, Hayat Tahrir al-Sham, was also implicated in war crimes during the civil war, including the alleged forced disappearances of over 2,500 Syrians, including 46 children.

 Since Al-Sharaa took power, there have been multiple instances of extrajudicial killings or revenge attacks perpetrated against former Assad regime officials, including those who had previously been implicated in crimes against humanity or extortion committed during Assad's rule.
 A claimed lack of adequate transitional justice measures by the new Syrian government has been blamed for the rise in revenge attacks, with victims of abuses under Assad's government sometimes taking matters into their own hands against former regime officials.
-Syrian commentators also cited alleged "settlements" that the interim authorities had made with certain high-ranking pro-Assad officials that allow them to escape arrest or prosecution for crimes committing during Assad's rule.
+Syrian commentators also cited alleged "settlements" that the interim authorities had made with certain high-ranking pro-Assad officials that allow them to escape arrest or prosecution for crimes committed during Assad's rule.